Blick Art Materials: Background

 Blick Art Materials offers over 90,000 products.
 Blick's Utrecht brand products include handcrafted paints, mediums, and brushes.
 The company operates more than 65 retail stores in the United States, including 11 purchased from The Art Store in 2004, and 45 acquired in 2013 from Utrecht Art Supply.
-Blick Art Material's home office is in Highland Park, Illinois, and it operates three distribution centers, two in Galesburg, Illinois, and one in Monroe, New Jersey.
+Blick Art Materials’ home office is in Highland Park, Illinois, and it operates three distribution centers, two in Galesburg, Illinois, and one in Monroe, New Jersey.